-A Tampa Will is a legal document that allows you to designate how and to whom your property will be distributed when you pass away.
+A Will Tampa FL is a legal document that allows you to designate how and to whom your property will be distributed when you pass away.
 A Tampa Will also allows you to name a guardian to care for your minor children, in case you pass away before your children become adults.
 If you have given thought about creating a Tampa Will, then you’ve probably speculated about: the types of instructions that you can include, how a Tampa Will becomes valid, and how different assets are distributed upon your passing.

 Choosing an Executor or Personal Representative of Your Tampa Will